linemos/introduction-to-kubernetes/tasks/run-application-locally.md

 Open this project in your chosen editor.

 ## 3.1 Run the backend
+We will start by running the backend on our machines.

 ### 3.1.1 Connect to your database
 First, we have to specify the location of our database along with login credentials in the application.